th2-net/th2-codec-generic/codec-itch/README.md

 # ITCH codec

-This codec can be used for decoding and encoding messages in ITCH protocol
+This codec can be used for decoding and encoding messages via ITCH protocol

 ## Configuration